soramame21/BLE_Server_BME280/README.md

 # BLE_Server_BME280
-This mbed application for BLE GATT server running over TY51822r3 with a builtin BLE shield and wired Bosch BME280 sensor. it broadcasts measured value of temperature, humidity and pressure to BLE GATT client.
+This mbed application for BLE GATT server running over TY51822r3 with a builtin BLE shield and wired Bosch BME280 sensor.
+It broadcasts measured value of temperature, humidity and pressure to BLE GATT client.

 # Getting started with it on mbed OS

-This is a very simple guide, reviewing the steps required to get BLE_Server_BME280 working on an mbed OS platform.
+This is a very simple guide, reviewing the steps required to get BLE_Server_BME280 working on mbed OS platform.
 Please install [mbed CLI](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).

 ## Get the example application!

-From the command line, import the example:
+From the command line, clone the example:

 ```
 git clone https://github.com/soramame21/BLE_Server_BME280